For Lived Experience Workers (LEWs)

 Click here to be taken to the course website.

-The LEWP, in partnership with SA Health, provides free training for people in paid, designated Lived Experience roles to further develop knowledge and work practice relating to the mental health Lived Experience skill set.
+The LEWP, in partnership with SA Health, provides free training for people in paid, designated Lived Experience/Peer Work roles to further develop knowledge and work practice relating to the mental health Lived Experience skill set.
 PD workshops also provide LEWs with opportunities to build professional networks and establish valuable peer mentoring relationships.

 Registrations are open to LEWs from both the NGO and Government mental health sectors.